kasiv008/OFFSEG/README.md

 <img width="1626" height="1176" alt="Screenshot from 2025-07-23 10-37-43" src="https://github.com/user-attachments/assets/872f014b-1460-464f-9c40-e1e5123ff134" />

 Segmantation folder includes both BiSeNetV2 and HRNETV2+OCR used for training.
 The instructions for re-training is same as that of the respective main repositories.
 The pipline is configured for RUGD dataset in the repository.
-The pipeline for Rellis-3D and custom dataset will be updated soon.

 Download pre-trained weights [here](https://drive.google.com/drive/folders/1v9xzKUjP-9ydOSIMFAOy4fAUMRcpo1r-?usp=sharing).